 The old romanization (Wade-Giles) was "Tʻai Chi Chʻüan", abbreviated to "Tai Chi Chuan".

-The Chinese simplified characters are 太極拳, and the official pinyin is "Tài Jí Quán".
+The Chinese simplified characters are 太極拳, and the official pinyin is "Tài Jí Quán" or "Grand Ultimate Fist".

 Several Styles of Tai Chi Chuan are taught at the Northern Shaolin Kung Fu and Tai Chi Academy,